ajunior/RaspiKey/README.md

 Planned Futures
 ---------------

-*   Support for the latest full-size Apple Magic keyboard.
+*   Support for the full-size Apple Magic keyboard.

 ---
 RaspiKey is a free and open-source software effort.
 If you like it and find it useful, please consider donating